FoolCode/Plugin/plugin_packages.md

 Plugins are composed by at least two files: `composer.json` and `bootstrap.php`.
 A third file may be automatically created for performance purposes, called `composer.php` containing the `composer.json` data.
 You can use the directory for anything else.

-You will be able to choose multiple named directories stores the plugins.
+You will be able to choose multiple named directories to store the plugins.
 In general, this is the structure: `plugins_folder/vendor_name/plugin_name` In example, one of our plugins would be in `plugins/foolz/fake`.

 ### composer.json